ddrake/coeus-ngsolve/README.md

 ### Step 6

 Make sure the `module load` commands above are present in your slurm batch script Sample 'slurm_coeus' and 'slurm_gaia' scripts are provided here.
+Create a working directory and copy one of these into it and edit as needed.
 Then submit your job like this:
 `sbatch slurm_gaia`

+Search the web for more slurm commands.

 ### Updating

 To update NGSolve, simply delete the NGserial tree using `rm -rf NGserial`, and re-run `./install_ngsolve_serial`

-Also you can re-run the `install_python` and `install_cmake` scripts at any time to update those pre-requisites to any desired version.
+You can re-run the `install_python` and `install_cmake` scripts at any time to update those pre-requisites to any desired version.
 It's not necessary to delete the previous versions of these.

 ### Optional items

+If you need NGSolve special functions, you can install that package using the provided scripts.

 If you need to use NGSolve's capabilities for splitting the mesh among multiple MPI processes, run `./install_ngsolve_parallel`.

-If you need NGSolve special functions for serial or parallel mode, you can install the package using those provided scripts.
+This will create a directory NGparallel.
+You can use  `module load ngsolve/parallel` to set paths in your scripts.

-You can easily switch between the serial and parallel NGSolve installations e.g. `$ module load ngsolve/parallel` using the module scripts in privatemodules.
+Private modules make it easy to switch between the serial and parallel NGSolve installations or schedule jobs simultaneously in each context.

 ### Additional scripts